WebSheets/websheets/README.md

     + Drag corner of cell to copy
     + Copied cells adjust their formulas
         + Support for pinning identifiers with `$` (e.g., `$A$1`, `A$2`)
-- Import parsed tabular data (`loadData`)
+- Import parsed data (`loadData`)
-- Scheduler-based calculation system
-    + Prevents infinite loops in formulas
-    + Keeps complex formula dependencies from becoming very slow
+- Supports Excel-style circular reference convergence